-ACTION: Final rule.
+ACTION: Final Rules.

 SUMMARY: The Commodity Futures Trading Commission is adopting amendments to its existing part 4 regulations and promulgating one new regulation regarding Commodity Pool Operators and Commodity Trading Advisors.
 The Commission is also adopting new data collections for CPOs and CTAs that are consistent with a data collection required under the Dodd-Frank Act for entities registered with both the Commission and the Securities and Exchange Commission.
-The adopted amendments rescind the exemption from registration; rescind relief from the certification requirement for annual reports provided to operators of certain pools offered only to qualified eligible persons (QEPs; modify the criteria for claiming relief); and require the annual filing of notices claiming exemptive relief under several sections of the Commission's regulations.
+The adopted amendments to part 4 will: rescind the exemption from registration provided in § 4.13(a)(4); rescind relief from the certification requirement for annual reports provided to operators of certain pools offered only to qualified eligible persons ("QEPs") under § 4.7(b)(3); modify the criteria for claiming relief under § 4.5; and require the annual filing of notices claiming exemptive relief under several sections of the Commission's regulations.
 Finally, the adopted amendments include new risk disclosure requirements for CPOs and CTAs regarding swap transactions.

-DATES: Effective dates: This final rule is effective on April 24, 2012, except for the amendments to § 4.27, which shall become effective on July 2, 2012.
+DATES: All rules will become effective on [INSERT DATE 60 DAYS FROM PUBLICATION IN THE FEDERAL REGISTER], except for the amendments to § 4.27, which shall become effective on July 2, 2012.
+Compliance with § 4.27 shall be required by not later than September 15, 2012 for a CPO having at least \$5 billion in assets under management, and by not later than

-Compliance dates: Compliance with §4.27 shall be required by not later than September 15, 2012, for a CPO having at least \$5 billion in assets under management, and by not later than December 14, 2012, for all other registered CPOs and all CTAs.
-Compliance with § 4.5 for registration purposes only shall be required not later than the later of December 31, 2012, or 60 days after the effective date of the final rulemaking further defining the term "swap," which the Commission will publish in the Federal Register at a future date.
+December 14, 2012 for all other registered CPOs and all CTAs.
+Compliance with § 4.5 for registration purposes only shall be required not later than the later of December 31, 2012 or 60 days after the effective date of the final rulemaking further defining the term "swap," which the Commission will publish in the Federal Register at a future date.
 Entities required to register due to the amendments to § 4.5 shall be subject to the Commission's recordkeeping, reporting, and disclosure requirements pursuant to part 4 of the Commission's regulations within 60 days following the effectiveness of a final rule implementing the Commission's proposed harmonization effort pursuant to the concurrent proposed rulemaking.
-CPOs claiming exemption under \S 4.13(a)(4) shall be required to comply with the rescission of \S 4.13(a)(4) by December 31, 2012; however, compliance shall be required for all other CPOs on April 24, 2012.
+CPOs claiming exemption under § 4.13(a)(4) shall be required to comply with the rescission of § 4.13(a)(4) by December 31, 2012; however, compliance shall be required for all other CPOs on [INSERT DATE 60 DAYS FROM PUBLICATION IN THE FEDERAL REGISTER].
 Compliance with all other amendments, not otherwise specified above, shall be required by December 31, 2012.

-FOR FURTHER INFORMATION CONTACT: Kevin P. Walek, Assistant Director, Telephone: (202) 418-5463, Email: kwalek@cftc.gov, or Amanda Lesher Olear, Special Counsel, Telephone: (202) 418-5283, Email: aolear@cftc.gov, Michael Ehrstein, Attorney-Advisor, Telephone: 202-418-5957, Email: mehrstein@cftc.gov, Division of Swap Dealer and Intermediary Oversight, Commodity Futures Trading Commission, Three Lafayette Centre, 1155 21st Street NW., Washington, DC 20581.
+FOR FURTHER INFORMATION CONTACT: Kevin P. Walek, Assistant Director, Telephone: (202) 418-5463, E-mail: kwalek@cftc.gov, or Amanda Lesher Olear, Special Counsel, Telephone: (202) 418-5283, E-mail: aolear@cftc.gov, Michael Ehrstein, Attorney-Advisor, Telephone: 202-418-5957, E-mail: mehrstein@cftc.gov, Division of Swap Dealer and Intermediary Oversight, Commodity Futures Trading Commission, Three Lafayette Centre, 1155 21st Street, N.W., Washington, DC 20581.